 Search for a state or regional association of the American Nursery and Landscape Association for referrals to garden centers and landscape firms in your area.

 Get several estimates, and ask for (and verify) references.
-Check if there are any complaints with the Better Business Bureau.
 The written contract should include a detailed outline of the work required and materials used, dates within which the project will be done, and a payment schedule.

 Backyard was falling into the water.
 The wall is level with the top of the lawn at 5'.
 Engineer specified 104 tons of gravel backfill.
 A decorative stone cap was glued to the top.
 Irrigation and new sod were installed to finish the project.
 The backyard can now be used for enjoying the florida weather!